 Note: This blog post is from 2007.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.The CF Enterprise Server monitor is more powerful than many may realize, yet naturally some are immediately concerned about its potential overhead, especially if they're considering running it in production.
+And I may revise the content as necessary.The CF Enterprise Server monitor is more powerful than many may realize, yet naturally some are immediately concerned about its potential overhead, especially if they're considering running it in production.
 Things aren't quite as obvious as they may seem, or as many may assert.

 Update: I've updated this entry now 5 years later, in 2012, to give a bit more context to what I said originally.
 No change in the message, just a little more info and perspective.
 (There's also no change in the impact of it, pro or con, in CF 9 or 10.)